-In line with these values, VHB established the Sons and Daughters Scholarship program in 2006 to help finance higher education for the children of VHB employees.
+In line with these values, VHB established the Family Scholarship program in 2006 to help finance higher education for the children of VHB employees.
 Since then, we have awarded 70 scholarships totaling over $100,000.

 “We never lose sight of the fact that our people are what make VHB great,” said Keri Kocur, Chief People Officer.
 “This scholarship program helps us support not just employees, but their families, too.”